Analysis | What Happens to Indexes and Funds That Need to Dump Russia?

 3. How do they get removed?

 In more normal times, index changes are announced well in advance, often on a regular schedule, and sometimes weightings are even adjusted gradually to minimize any wider market impact.
 This type of full-on cut is extremely rare, so there are few precedents.
-The dates and manner by which firms including MSCI, FTSE Russell and Stoxx Ltd. plan to remove Russian assets from their indexes all vary slightly, but the steps are roughly the same: the value of the securities will be written down to zero and then they will be deleted.
+The dates and manner by which firms including MSCI, FTSE Russell, S&P Dow Jones Indices, Bloomberg and Stoxx Ltd. plan to remove Russian assets from their indexes all vary slightly, but the steps are roughly the same: the value of the securities will be written down to zero and then they will be deleted.

 4. What would this mean for the securities given the boot?